Skip to content

 What to do when someone dies in Hospital

-If a loved one died in hospital, the doctors looking after the person who has died, will normally issue The Medical Certificate of Cause of Death.
+If a loved one died in hospital, the doctors looking after the person who has died, will normally issue The Medical Certificate of Cause of Death, this will be sent to a Medical Examiner who will check the cause of death to make sure its accurate.

-A ‘release form’ may need to be signed by the Next of Kin at this point, this will release your loved one into the care of your funeral director.
+A ‘release form’ may need to be signed by the Next of Kin at this point, this will release your loved one from the hospital into the care of your funeral director.

 What to do when someone dies at home or in a nursing home?

 When a loved one dies at home, the doctor should be contacted immediately.
-As soon as the doctor is available, they will normally make a house visit and if the death was expected, you will be issued with The Medical Certificate of Cause of Death soon after.
+As soon as the doctor is available, they will normally make a house visit and if the death was expected, the doctor will certify the death or a nurse can verify the death.

 The doctor will give permission for you to contact your funeral director so that your loved one can be taken into their care and their last wishes followed.